Skip to Content

 Slices of squash topped with parmesan on a baking sheet.

 Bake the squash for 20 minutes.
-Then turn the broiler on high for 1 minute till the cheese is lightly browned.
+Then turn the broiler on high for 1 minute till the cheese is golden brown.

 Roasted patty pan squash with parmesan on a baking sheet.